The Punch & Judy Show

 Today's Show

-A couple of minions warm up the audience before the show begins.
+A couple of minions warm up the modern audience before the show begins.
 Then a countdown to build anticipation.
 A monkey appears, tasked with preparing the stage and the poor Punch and Judy Man ‘accidentally’ gets a face full of water.
 No one was expecting that!

 Mr. Punch arrives bouncing around resulting in a pretty peculiar shark impression.
 Then Judy insists she performs her Can-Can.
 Now it's the baby's turn, and Mr Punch takes his baby-sitting duties all too literally.
 It requires an attentive audience to alert Judy to the faux pas.
 Judy's concerns are initially dispelled when Mr Punch, in fatherly manner, starts teaching the baby to walk - right out of the booth!